-The following discipline specific guidance is for general information, to provide an example of what is expected to be produced at the 10% level of design.
+The following discipline specific guidance is for general information, to give an idea of what is expected to be produced at the 35% level of design.
 Design disciplines not needed on a specific project will not be applicable.
-Every discipline item mentioned is to be determined if it is applicable to a specific project based on the project's scope of work.
+Every discipline item mentioned is be determined if it is applicable to a specific project based on the project's scope of work.